Kingham: Economic and social history

 Building of the Oxford, Worcester and Wolverhampton Railway (OW&W) along the Evenlode Valley began in 1845 and was completed in 1853.
 It passes through the western part of Kingham parish but originally there was no station.
 In 1855 the Chipping Norton Railway was opened linking Chipping Norton with the OW&W 1 mi south of Kingham village where a new station, Chipping Norton Junction, was opened.
 In 1862 the Bourton on the Water Railway opened between Chipping Norton Junction and Bourton-on-the-Water.
 The Great Western Railway took over the OW&W in 1862 and the Chipping Norton and Bourton lines in 1897.
 In 1909 the GWR renamed the junction station "Kingham".
 In 1962 British Railways closed the branch lines to Chipping Norton and Bourton-on-the-Water.
 BR later replaced the historic Kingham railway station building with a modern one.
 In 1955 the Royal Navy named a Ham-class minesweeper HMS Kingham after the village.

 Amenities

-Kingham railway station is now served by Cotswold Line trains between London Paddington, Oxford, Worcester and Hereford.
-Bus route X8 serves the railway station and village.
-Buses run peak hours only, Monday to Friday, to and from Chipping Norton via Churchill.
-Pulham's Coaches operates the route for Oxfordshire County Council.
-The village has two gastropubs: The Plough, beside the older village green, operates under Heston Blumenthal-trained chef Emily Watkins; and The Wild Rabbit (formerly The Tollgate) which is now part of Lady Carole Bamford's Daylesford Organic organisation.
+Kingham railway station is served by Cotswold Line trains between London Paddington, Oxford, Worcester and Hereford.
+Bus route X8 served the railway station and village from 2014.
+Buses ran peak hours only, Monday to Friday, to and from Chipping Norton via Churchill.
+Pulham's Coaches operated the route for Oxfordshire County Council until its withdrawal on 1 April 2022.
+The village has two gastropubs: The Plough, beside the older village green and The Wild Rabbit (formerly The Tollgate).
 The village also has an hotel called The Mill House.
 The village has a county primary school.
 The private Kingham Hill School is 1+1/2 mi north of the village.
 Kingham has a village shop and post office, a Royal British Legion club, a village hall, two village greens, a children's play park and a football field.